Sankofa-Bloom/choptime-mobile-menu/README.md

-# ChopTime - Cameroon Food Delivery Platform
+# KwataLink - Cameroon Food Delivery Platform

-ChopTime is a comprehensive food delivery platform specifically designed for Cameroon, focusing on traditional dishes and local restaurants in Buea and Limbe.
+KwataLink is a comprehensive food delivery platform specifically designed for Cameroon, focusing on traditional dishes and local restaurants in Buea and Limbe.

 ## Features